feliximmanuel/feliximmanuel.github.io/titanic-kaagle.md

 ch=pd.get_dummies(tit['children'])
 tit=pd.concat([tit,ch],axis=1)
 ```
-### I repeated the same process for the "Test Data Set" and determined the X & Y Values.
+### I repeated the same Exploratory Data Analysis for the "Test Data Set" and determined the X & Y Values.
 Now everything was ready to run the Machine Learning Algorithms and check my score in Kaagle for which I was exicted.

 ### Imported the Data Set.